rasquith/choroshape/README.md

 ## Contributors

 The following was originally designed by R.A.
-Asquith at https://github.com/rasquith while working the Texas Department of State Health Services.
+Asquith at https://github.com/rasquith while working at the Texas Department of State Health Services.